 Maxime started at Archos by developing Android software of their Android based tablets.
 This made him familiar with Android’s Java stacks and layers for application development.

-When he joined Free Electrons in March 2011, Maxime started developing our new Android system development course, now focusing on the low-level aspects of Android system development:
+When he joined Free Electrons in March 2011, Maxime started developing an Android system development course, focusing on the low-level aspects of Android system development:

 - Compiled and made Android work on various OMAP3 boards, experimenting with stock Android from Google, TI’s Rowboat project, and Linaro’s Android build system and releases, to find the best hardware / software combination for practical labs.